Run the Teleport Terraform Provider on a Server | Teleport

 provider "teleport" {

-# Replace with the address of your Teleport Proxy or Auth Server.
+# Replace with the address of your Teleport Proxy or Auth Service.

 addr = "teleport.example.com:443"